unicorn-engine/unicorn/docs/COMPILE.md

-To compile Keystone on Mac OS X, Linux, BSD, Solaris and all kind of nix OS, see [COMPILE-NIX.md](COMPILE-NIX.md)
+To compile Unicorn on Mac OS X, Linux, BSD, Solaris and all kind of nix OS, see [COMPILE-NIX.md](COMPILE-NIX.md)

-To compile Keystone on Windows, see [COMPILE-WINDOWS.md](COMPILE-WINDOWS.md)
+To compile Unicorn on Windows, see [COMPILE-WINDOWS.md](COMPILE-WINDOWS.md)

 Then learn more on how to code your own tools with our samples.